-With packed bars, noon beers and grownups playing hooky, March Madness is really, truly back
+With packed bars, noon beers and grown-ups playing hooky, March Madness is really, truly back

-It had been an annual holiday since Brand opened the bar in 2004, a standing-room-only throng playing hooky and drinking beer until kegs ran dry.
-People would go into work, finalize brackets, leave at noon and not return until Monday.
+It had been an annual holiday since Brand opened the bar in 2004, a standing-room-only throng playing hooky and drinking beer until the kegs ran dry.
+People would go into work, finalize their brackets, leave at noon and not return until Monday.
 “Like clockwork,” Brand said.
 He had purchased new furniture and redone the floors to accommodate his best crowd of the year.
 From his perch on the ladder, he watched a Budweiser deliveryman walk in and look up at him.

-“Did you hear?” the delivery guy asked.
+“Did you hear?” the guy asked.
 “They just canceled March Madness.”

-The first Thursday of the NCAA tournament, perhaps the most enchanting date on the American sporting calendar, has been absent for two years.
+The first Thursday of the NCAA tournament, perhaps the most enchanting day on the American sporting calendar, has been absent for two years.
 In 2020, as the coronavirus began its spread through the country, officials scratched the tournament.
-Last year, with vaccines available but not widely so, the NCAA moved the first round to Friday to accommodate testing and restrictions for teams’ traveling parties.
-The entire tournament took place in a “bubble” in and around Indianapolis.
+Last year, with vaccines available but not widely so, the NCAA moved the first round to a Friday start to accommodate testing and restrictions for teams’ traveling parties.
+The entire tournament took place in a bubble setting in and around Indianapolis.
 In much of the country, gathering in bars hovered somewhere between unsafe and untenable.

 Excitedly, tepidly, finally, the first Thursday returned.
-The cancellation of the NCAA tournament, especially that luminous first Thursday, had been unthinkable in March 2020, back before the unthinkable felt relentless.
-The return the of the NCAA tournament — the real one, contested on a Thursday with arenas full of fans and bars that have noontime specials instead of mask mandates — heralded another stride back toward mundanity, at a time when the mundane feels precious.
+The cancellation of the NCAA tournament, especially that luminous first Thursday, had been unthinkable in 2020, back before the unthinkable felt relentless.
+The return of the NCAA tournament — the real one, contested on a Thursday with arenas full of fans and bars that have noontime specials instead of mask mandates — heralded another stride back toward mundanity at a time when the mundane feels precious.

 Teams traveled to arenas in every corner of the country.
 Pep bands blared fight songs.
 Cheerleaders shimmied on the sidelines.
 Taps gushed beer before noon.
-Office pools may have even been conducted at the office.
+Office pools even may have been monitored at the office.

-And Brand was back inside Penn Quarter Sports Tavern, lugging a mesh sack of carrots over his shoulder to the kitchen just after 11, as his first customers trickled in.
-In Before Times, men in suits and 20-somethings in T-shirts would have lined up outside before it opened and barged in to claim choice tables.
+And Brand was back in Penn Quarter Sports Tavern, lugging a mesh sack of carrots over his shoulder to the kitchen just after 11 a.m. as his first customers trickled in.
+In the Before Times, men in suits and 20-somethings in T-shirts would have lined up outside before it opened and barged in to claim choice tables.
 Offices and condos remain unfilled, so that kind of madness did not return.
-But drinkers and diners occupied every table indoors, upstairs and down, before the opening game reached halftime.
+But drinkers and diners occupied every table indoors, upstairs and down, before the first game reached halftime.
 Squeaking sneakers and shouting filled the air.

-“Do you know how good it feels to be in a loud place?” said a woman sitting with a colleague at a corner high-top, declining to give her name so as not to alert her employer — the uniform of which she was wearing — of her extended lunch break.
+“Do you know how good it feels to be in a loud place?” said a woman sitting with a colleague at a corner high-top, declining to give her name so as not to alert her employer — the uniform of which she was wearing — about her extended lunch break.
 “At this point, this gives us hope we’re going back to normal.
 I know they just came out with a new variant in Europe.
 We’re kind of standing on a piece of thread.
 Let’s just enjoy the balance.”

-One table over, as the tip-off between 11th-seeded Michigan and No. 6 seed Colorado State commenced the tournament, Kelly Dunnavant pulled a bracket from his pocket, unfolded it and asked his friend, “Who you got?”
+One table over, as tip-off between No. 11 seed Michigan and No. 6 seed Colorado State commenced the tournament, Kelly Dunnavant pulled a bracket from his pocket, unfolded it and asked his friend, “Who you got?”

 “I got Michigan,” Aaron Hillman said.